Present in UK

 Picture: D. Rigling

 Sweet chestnut blight is a destructive disease of sweet chestnut trees (trees in the Castanea genus) caused by the ascomycete fungus Cryphonectria parasitica.
 It was formerly known as Endothia parasitica.
 It can also affect a small number of other plant species.

 The Cryphonectria parasitica fungus has caused severe epidemics of sweet chestnut blight over large areas of North America.
 (See 'Origins and background' below.)
 It has also affected European sweet chestnut (C. sativa) over a wide area of continental Europe.
 Since 2011 it has been found on a small number of sites in the United Kingdom, principally in central and southern England.

 Although losses have not been on the same scale in Europe, sweet chestnut blight has spread steadily throughout much of Europe, and tree losses have been regionally significant.

 Sweet chestnut trees are grown commercially for the timber and nut markets.
-These industries are small but locally important, particularly in Kent, where chestnut coppicing for the timber industry has been enjoying a revival in recent years.
+These industries are small but locally important, particularly in Kent, where chestnut coppicing for the timber industry has been enjoying a revival during the early 21st century.

 C. parasitica is a serious pathogen mainly of American and European sweet chestnuts, although the latter might be less susceptible than their American relatives.
 The main types at risk in the UK are European sweet chestnut, which is grown for nut and timber production and for amenity purposes, and introduced plantings of American sweet chestnut.

 The fungus can also occasionally affect some species of oak trees, usually when they are standing very close to heavily infected sweet chestnut trees.
 Susceptible oak species include Britain’s native sessile and, less often, pedunculate or English oaks (Quercus petraea and Q. robur respectively), as well as Holm oak (Q. ilex) and others.
 The cankers on oaks tend to be superficial bark infections which rarely cause the death of branches, sprouts or whole trees.